Alberta Junior Hockey League: History

 In 1971, the Calgary Canucks were founded following the demise of the Cowboys and Buffaloes.
 Today, the Canucks are the oldest franchise still operating in the AJHL.
 It was founded with a mandate to focus on giving Calgary-area kids a place to play while focusing on their educational needs.
 The Canucks have captured a league record ten AJHL championships and won the Centennial Cup in 1995, the Canadian Championship of Junior A hockey, now known as the Royal Bank Cup.

 After a game on February 21, 1980, the AJHL was shaken by a tragedy.
 Twenty-year-old Trevor Elton, Captain of the Sherwood Park Crusaders was hit cleanly along the boards by a player on the St. Albert Saints in St. Albert.
 Elton landed and went into convulsions and died later that night while in hospital.

 On November 26, 2010, the Fort McMurray Oil Barons and Drayton Valley Thunder played the first modern-era regulation outdoor junior hockey game, at MacDonald Island in Fort McMurray.
 The game was known as the "Northern Classic".
 The 5,000 tickets available for the game sold out in less than an hour, and consequently broke the league attendance record of 4,400.
 A new attendance record was set in 2017 as 5,989 fans watched the Okotoks Oilers and Spruce Grove Saints play the last game at Northlands Coliseum.

 On May 2, 2012, the AJHL approved a request from the St. Albert Steel to relocate the team from St. Albert to Whitecourt to become the Whitecourt Wolverines.

 On January 20, 2024, the British Columbia Hockey League (BCHL) announced that the Blackfalds Bulldogs, Brooks Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints would join the BCHL in the 2024–25 season.
 Following the announcement, the teams' remaining AJHL games for the 2023–24 season were cancelled, and nearly all trace of the five departing teams, including statistics for the current and previous seasons, had been removed from the AJHL website.

 Current teams

-The 2023–24 season began with 16 teams organized into 2 divisions; the North Division and the South Division.
-Following the announcement in January 2024 that the Blackfalds Bulldogs, Brooks Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints would join the BCHL in the 2024–25 season, the teams' remaining AJHL games for the 2023–24 season were cancelled.
+The AJHL features 12 teams operating in two provinces: 11 located in Alberta, and the Lloydminster Bobcats located in Lloydminster, Saskatchewan.
+The divisions are organized based on each team's proximity to Northern and Southern Alberta, being the North Division and the South Division respecetively.

 An official statement from the AJHL said that it had received expressions of interest from "various partners and stakeholders" about joining the league.
 In April 2024, the league announced that the Devon Xtreme would join the North Division as an expansion team in the 2024–25 season.